Paolo-Monti/Firewall-WAF-Wordfence/README.md

 # Firewall-WAF-Wordfence

-Adding Iptables capabilites to Wordfence plugin for Wordress
+Adding Iptables capabilites to Wordfence plugin for Wordpress